 For audiology practices, Costco and other low-cost retailers are that recurring nightmare, the monster under the bed that won’t go away.

-Now, you should know that I, and I bet you do too, shop at Costco.
-It’s a great company offering lots of products for less, even hearing aids, the one product that you wish they wouldn’t.
+Now, you should know that I shop at Costco (and I bet you do too).
+It’s a great company offering lots of products for less–even hearing aids, the one product that you wish they wouldn’t.
 But that doesn’t make them evil or mean the end of the world for your audiology practice either.